varszegig/ep3-bs/README.md

 ## Version

-The current version is 1.15.1 from September, 2022.
+The current version is 1.15.2 from September, 2022.

+Version 1.15.2
+Timepickers

 Version 1.15.1
 Handling of conflicts